In addition to the Asian Studies minor, we offer courses in the languages, cultures and literature of China, Japan and Korea.

 - Benjamin A. Gillman International Scholarship

 - MEXT Scholarship by the Japanese government

 Alabama is home to a number of companies from Asia.
-Alabama and the United States has strong and growing economic ties with Asian countries provide abundant job opportunities for graduating students, locally and globally.
-The People’s Republic of China and Japan rank among the world’s top 3 largest economies and among Alabama’s top 5 export markets.
+Alabama and the United States' strong and growing economic ties with Asian countries provide abundant job opportunities for graduating students, locally and globally.
+The People’s Republic of China and Japan rank among the world’s top three largest economies and among Alabama’s top five export markets.
 In Alabama, Japan ranks #1 in the number of locally employed workers among all foreign-owned companies.
 An increasing number of South Korean companies located in the Southeast U.S. also offers numerous job opportunities.

 Recent Accomplishments of Our Students

 - Received a Critical Language Scholarship for summer language training in Japan and Chinese